 - Best running watch of 2020: Top wearables for tracking outdoor exercise

 - This $350,000 watch is Switzerland's not-so-subtle dig at Apple

 Instead, several Swiss watchmakers have joined the connected party.
 While you won't see a touchscreen Rolex or Bluetooth-enabled Omega at your local jewelers, industry veterans like Tag Heuer, Breitling and Montblanc are getting in on the action.

-Here are six of the most beautiful Swiss smartwatches you can buy in 2019.
+Here are eight of the most beautiful Swiss smartwatches you can buy in 2020.

 Mondaine Helvetica 1 Smartwatch - $385